-- If an animal becomes nonambulatory but continues to eat and drink, the producer shall provide food, water, and shelter and contact a veterinarian to determine the appropriate course of action.
-If the animal's condition is obviously irreversible, the animal shall be humanely euthanized. - Before transport off the farm or feedlot, the producer shall evaluate each animal's fitness to travel.
-Nonambulatory animals shall not be moved off the premises unless for the purpose of receiving veterinary treatment. - The following animals are at high risk for becoming nonambulatory and shall not be transported off the farm unless for the purpose of treatment: pregnant females for whom 90 percent or more of the expected gestation period has passed; females who have given birth in the previous week; and pigs of less than three weeks, lambs of less than one week, and calves of less than ten days of age.
+- All facilities shall maintain the necessary staff and equipment to humanely move nonambulatory animals to a location that will permit segregation from other animals, treatment, and nursing care. - If an animal becomes nonambulatory but continues to eat and drink, the producer shall provide food, water, a padded surface, shelter, and treatment under the guidance of a veterinarian.
+If the animal's condition is obviously irreversible, the animal shall be humanely and immediately euthanized.
+Cattle who do not regain the ability to stand within 24 to 48 hours shall be humanely euthanized. - Before transport off the farm or feedlot, the producer shall evaluate each animal's fitness to travel.
+Nonambulatory animals shall not be moved off the premises unless for the purpose of receiving veterinary treatment.

+- The following animals are at high risk for becoming nonambulatory and shall not be transported off the farm unless for the purpose of treatment: pregnant females for whom 90 percent or more of the expected gestation period has passed; females who have given birth in the previous week; and pigs of less than three weeks, lambs of less than one week, and calves of less than ten days of age.